justinm0rgan/kings_county_housing_project/README.md

 ## Conclusions

-A combination of many of the datapoints and engineered features where used to devleop this model.
+A combination of many of the data points and engineered features where used to develop this model.
 It predicts housing prices with a ~$210k margin of error.
-For next steps I would like to complete a more thorough geospatial analysis subsetting for various indicators utilizing promixation to amenities such as public transit, schools, and other places of interest.
-Perhaps looking at census data for demographical information as well could help minimize error and provide a more accurate predictive model.
+For next steps I would like to complete a more thorough geospatial analysis sub-setting for various indicators utilizing proximation to amenities such as public transit, schools, and other places of interest.
+Perhaps looking at census data for demographics information as well could help minimize error and provide a more accurate predictive model.

 ***
 ## For More Information

-Please review full analysis in the following [Jupyter Notebook](./Kings_County_Housing_Data_Project.ipynb).
+Please review full analysis in the following [Jupyter Notebook](./notebooks/Kings_County_Housing_Data_Project.ipynb).

 For any additional questions, please contact: **Justin Williams, justinmorganwilliams@newschool.edu**